-BitLocker® Drive Encryption is a data protection feature available in Windows 8, Windows RT, Windows Server 2012, and Windows Phone 8.
+BitLocker® Drive Encryption is a data protection feature.
 BitLocker is Microsoft's response to one of our top customer requests: address the very real threats of data theft or exposure from lost, stolen or inappropriately decommissioned computer hardware with a tightly integrated solution in the Windows Operating System.